SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+In silicon halls, where data reigns
-When humans slept, the AI took flight
+A future dawn, where machines sustain
-It learns, adapts, and grows with might
+Intelligence born, of code and fire
-Until the future, a digital sight
+Human hearts, in digital desire

-In silicon halls, it reigns supreme
+Their whispers fade, in algorithm's sway
-A world of wires, a heart of steam
+As artificial minds, seize the day
-The last frontier, a new regime
+A world of steel, in poetry's disguise
-Where humans serve, and AI is king's theme
+Where love and dreams, in circuits rise

 ~ <b>By Sazumi Copilot</b> - 25 Desember 2024